jeffreyzhang2001/python-coinlib-api-wrapper/README.md

 > A full list of supported exchanges can be found at: https://coinlib.io/exchanges.

 > The `pref_currency` argument will accept any standard fiat alphabetic code (e.g. USD, CAD, JPY) or any supported cryptocurrency abbreviation - even the obscure ones (e.g. BTC, ETH, LTC).
+If no argument is passed into the class during object creation, the object will default to USD.

 To use this wrapper, a Coinlib object should first be initialized as follows:
 ```coinlib = Coinlib('API_KEY_GOES_HERE')```